 Confirmed diagnosis of mantle cell lymphoma in tissue biopsy by hematopathology with/without chromosome translocation t(11;14), (q13;q32) and/or overexpress cyclin D1 in tissue biopsy.
-Cyclin D1 negative MCL (confirmed by hematopathology at MDACC are allowed) (confirmed by pathology at MDACC) and/or CD20 positivity in tissue biopsy.
+Cyclin D1 negative MCL (confirmed by hematopathology at MDACC are allowed).

 The patient is able to take oral medications